Labor, Leisure, and Life Choices: How Child-Rearing and Local Amenities Impact Urban Migration

 - How do early-career choices shape long-term geographic and economic outcomes?

-With implications for urban policy, workforce development, and regional planning, this conversation is essential for researchers, policymakers, and professionals focused on labor markets, human capital, and the ever-evolving role of cities in a post-pandemic economy.
+Crossing urban policy, workforce development, and regional planning, the conversation held implications for researchers, policymakers, and professionals focused on labor markets, human capital, and the ever-evolving role of cities in a post-pandemic economy.